mceraso/Dungeons/README.md

 * [x] Player needs to think about Speed because Speed determines whether the Player or the Monster attacks first.

-* [] Player is able to navigate a 3x3 grid with more Shops and Battle events.
+* [x] Player is able to navigate a 3x3 grid.

+* [] Player experiences more Shops and Battle events.
 There are more than 3 Items and more than 1 Monster

 * [x] Player is able to afford more than 1 Item from the Shop either through being given more Gold at the start or finding more Gold in the Level